AsmundSchei/MultiplayerTPS/README.md

 # MultiplayerTPS
  Multiplayer thirdperson shooter for UE5

 Featuring creating/joining session for 4 players with lobby system.
 Everything is replicated.
+Assets is from Lyra, level design is my own.
 File size: 3GB.

 ![Capture](https://user-images.githubusercontent.com/2607194/207461080-b9dab001-67b0-49a9-8422-12b107bc329a.JPG)